Skip to content

 Cache Control Headers

-Imagizer caching is controlled by the Cache-Control header on origin images.
-The Browser Cache TTL and Server Cache TTL will only be applied when there is no Cache-Control header present on origin images or the override value is set to true.
+Imagizer respects Cache-Control headers from origin images.
+Browser Cache TTL and Server Cache TTL settings only apply when origin images lack Cache-Control headers or when override is enabled.

 Ignore Formats